ml31415/numpy-groupies/README.md

 * `dtype=None` - the`dtype` of the output. `None` means choose a sensible type for the given `a`, `func`, and `fill_value`.
 * `axis=None` - explained below.
 * `ddof=0` - passed through into calculations of variance and standard deviation (see section on functions).
+* `dx=1.0` - passed through into the calculation of the trapezoidal integral (see section on functions), where it is the sample spacing.

 ![aggregate_dims_diagram](/diagrams/aggregate_dims.png)